github-fun/commands/README.md

 ### Step 0.3 Checking git version
-On all operating systems, enter the following command in the terminal (you do not type the `$` -- it denotes a user prompt, i.e. something that you type rather than output from the machine):
+On all operating systems, enter the following command in the terminal:
-`$ git --version`
+`git --version`

 After you enter the above command, you should see something like:
 `git version 2.20.1`